flyncd/flyncd.github.io/index.md

 * Steven Pirois

 ### Cardano Proposal
-The Cardano blockchain's capacity to store 16k worth of meta data .
-A proof-of-concept of the idea is planned for a Catalyst Project Fund 5 Proposal
+The Cardano blockchain's capacity to store 16k worth of meta data in a single transaction makes it the ideal blockchain to carry out a proof-of-concept for the idea and is planned for a Catalyst Project Fund 5 Proposal